Harsh-Gopal/Customcoin/README.md

            to the amount that is supposed to be burned.
     */

-    contract CustomToken {
+    contract MVCoin {

         // public variables here
-        string public coinName = "CustomCoin";
+        string public tokenName = "MVCoin";
-        string public coinSymbol = "CCN";
+        string public tokenSymbol = "MVC";
-        uint public totalTokens = 0;
+        uint public totalSupply = 0;

         // mapping variable here
-        mapping(address => uint) public accountBalances;
+        mapping(address => uint) public balances;

         // mint function
         function mint(address _to, uint _amount) public {
-            totalTokens += _amount;
+            totalSupply += _amount;
-            accountBalances[_to] += _amount;
+            balances[_to] += _amount;
         }

         // burn function
         function burn(address _from, uint _amount) public {
-            require(accountBalances[_from] >= _amount, "Insufficient balance to burn");
+            require(balances[_from] >= _amount, "Insufficient balance to burn");
-            totalTokens -= _amount;
+            totalSupply -= _amount;
-            accountBalances[_from] -= _amount;
+            balances[_from] -= _amount;
         }
     }
     ```

 3. To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile CustomToken.sol" button.
+Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile MVCoin.sol" button.

 4. Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "CustomToken" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "MVCoin" contract from the dropdown menu, and then click on the "Deploy" button.

 ## Help